-Southeastern American Kestrels9 (Falco sparverious paulus) have previously been observed on Village D, but no kestrels have been observed on Village G. Furthermore, kestrel sightings on Village D occurred during the winter season when the nonlisted northern subspecies (Falco sparverious) typically migrates to Florida.
-The kestrels on Village D were likely the nonlisted species because no kestrels have been observed since the migratory season ended in April.
-ECT will continue to monitor for kestrel activity on Village G since it offers foraging opportunity (open pastures), but ECT did not observe any suitable kestrel nesting sites.
-Therefore, future development on Village G is not expected to result in adverse impacts to kestrels.
+Southeastern American Kestrels1 (Falco sparverious paulus) have previously been observed on Village D to the north perched on power lines, but no kestrels have been observed on Village F. Furthermore, kestrel sightings on Village D occurred during the winter season when the non-listed northern subspecies (Falco sparverious) typically migrates to Florida.
+The kestrels on Village D were likely the non-listed species because no kestrels have been observed since the migratory season ended in April.
+ECT will continue to monitor for kestrel activity on Village F since it offers foraging opportunity, but ECT did not observe any suitable kestrel nesting sites.
+Therefore, future development on Village F is not expected to result in adverse impacts to kestrels.